joglomedia/jenkins-docker/README.md

 # jenkins-docker

 Build a Docker image using Jenkins pipeline and push it into Docker registry.
-The Jenkins pulled from Jenkins official image latest version.
+This Dockerfile is built from jenkins official image, install Docker and give access to user ```jenkins``` build dockers.

 ## Running Jenkins with Docker from host